spoonapps/docs/getting_started/walkthrough_-_asp.net/walkthrough_iii.md

 Downloading git from https://spoon.net/users/git Running container 249c4f3e with visibility public (use '--private' for a private container)

-# This will start a container that has git, Firefox and ASP.NET support.
 # Note that the startup file is selected based on the git image since that is last in the list.
 ```